 Note: Using the above command we can fetch the process name using with its corresponding PID.
 Here the option '-p' indicates the PID and '-o' option indicates the output format and the 'comm=' indicates the name of the Command.
 In the above example, it printed the process name (kdesvn) of the PID no "6967".

 11. How to search for a Processes ID?

 Note: Using the '-C' option with 'ps' command will get the processes whose executable name is given in the command-list.
 You can easily find the PID for running processes.
 In the above example, I have given the "kdesvn" name in the command list to execute and fetch the PID of the same.

 12. How to find the uptime of the process?

 svnserve Wed Feb 27 15:42:36 2019 228-20:54:53 root

-Note: Using the above command you can find the start date of the executable command and it's overall uptime time.
-In the above example, you can see, the "svnserve" service was started on 27th Feb 2019 at 15:42:36 and the uptime of this service has been running almost 228 days, 20 hours,54 minutes and 53 seconds.
-The details of the above arguments as follows:
+Note: Using the above command you can find the start date of the executable command and its overall uptime.
+In the above example, you can see, the "svnserve" service started on 27th Feb 2019 at 15:42:36 and the uptime of this service has been running almost 228 days, 20 hours,54 minutes and 53 seconds.
+The details of the above arguments are as follows:

 comm --> Indicates the command name

 etime --> The elapsed time of a process